-In a site, add a new group:
+On a site, add a new group:

-Click Groups, and then click New Group.
+From the left navigation pane, click Groups, and then click New Group.

-Add a group name.
+Enter a group name.

 Select Grant role on sign in and select a minimum site role for the group.
-This setting means licenses and site roles will only be provisioned to group users who sign into this Tableau Online site.
+This setting means licenses and site roles will only be provisioned to group users who sign into this Tableau Cloud site.

-Enter email addresses if adding individually.
+Enter email addresses if adding users individually.
 For information on using Google or SAML authentication when adding users, see Add Users to a Site.

 If you add more than one user, separate each address with a semicolon.

 For example, firstname.lastname@example.org; email@example.com; firstname.lastname@example.org